How to apply - Bachelor's

 - Be sure that everything on the document is visible on the scan, especially embossed stamps.

-STEP 5 Processing and Offer
+STEP 5 Processing of the Application

 - Admissions begins processing your application once the application is complete and all documents have been uploaded.